amina-nasrin/ML-based-Power-Profiling/README.md

 The energy consumption for a specification program is the product of runtime and amount of power consumption during that program run.

 Energy = Power X Runtime

+# Runtime
+While it's commonly assumed that faster programs are inherently better, our research has revealed a contradiction in this intuition.
+Through studying how to design workloads to maximize resource utilization efficiency, we've found that prioritizing speed alone may not always lead to optimal outcomes.